-The pre-R dividers before the PLL1 R divider can be programmed such that when the active clock input is switched, the frequency at the input of the PLL1 R divider is the same.
+The pre-R dividers before the PLL1 R divider can be programmed such that when the active clock input is switched, the frequency at the input of the PLL1 R divider will be the same.
 This allows PLL1 to stay in lock without needing to re-program the PLL1 R register when different clock input frequencies are used.
 This is especially useful in the auto CLKin switching modes.

-Table 96.
+Table 95.
 CLKinX_PreR_DIV Programming Addresses

 CLKinX_PreR_DIV PROGRAMMING ADDRESS

-CLKin2_PreR_DIV R27[25:24]

 CLKin1_PreR_DIV R27[23:22]

 CLKin0_PreR_DIV R27[21:20]

-Table 97.
+Table 96.
 CLKinX_PreR_DIV, 2 Bits